-The majority of the time, getting the date is easy: simply look on the site and find the “published on” date to find out how recent it was.
+The majority of the time, getting the date is easy: simply look on the site and find the published date to find how recent it was.
 Things get a little more complicated when there is no date listed on the webpage.
-When this happens, how do you know when the page was published?
+When this happens, how do you know when a webpage was published?

 Using the Wayback Machine

 The Wayback Machine is a site that keeps tabs on how websites progress over the years.
 If a webpage isn’t too popular, it may not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate of when the webpage was published.

 First, head to the Wayback Machine, then enter the address of the site you want to check into the address bar on the site.

 When you click “Browse History,” the Wayback Machine will do a check to see if it can find logs of the website.
 If it does, it’ll display a calendar showing all the snapshots it has collected.
 Find the earliest possible date for a rough estimate of when the page was published; at the very least, you’ll know the page at least existed during that period!